 Cycling in Christchurch is written by a diverse group of people with different perspectives on cycling based on their own experiences of riding a bicycle.
 We also welcome genuine (i.e. not commercial/spam) guest posts from our fellow riding colleagues – drop us a line.

-Please note that Cycling in Christchurch is NOT a formal organisation (like advocacy groups) and does not undertake commercial activities (like bike hire) either (although you can purchase CiC merchandise through our 3rd Party agent Zazzle).
+Please note that Cycling in Christchurch is NOT a formal organisation (like advocacy groups) and does not undertake commercial activities (like bike hire) either.
 We are simply a group of like-minded individuals in Christchurch helping to promote cycling and letting you know about useful relevant information!

 If you’d like to join our blogging team, let us know!